 What comes to mind when you think of collaboration and art?
 Are you intimidated, inspired or frustrated?
 While collaboration can be one of the most challenging endeavors, it can result in some of the most rewarding and creative projects.
 Two minds are better than one right?
 As iron sharpens iron, so one man sharpens another.
 Think of all that has been accomplished with collaboration and architecture?
 Buildings would take forever to build if one man alone tried to do it himself.
 The pyramids of Egypt, stained glass Cathedrals, and the Book of Kells would not exist if people were not collaborating with each other.
-Just as in J.R.R.
-Tolkien’s short story Leaf By Niggle explains how each artist can only paint one leaf but it takes everyone working together to paint the whole tree, collaboration is the key to seeing the big picture.
+J.R.R.
+Tolkien’s short story, Leaf By Niggle, explains how each artist can only paint one leaf, but it takes everyone working together to paint the whole tree, collaboration is the key to seeing the big picture.

 In the place that is my own place, whose earth

 I am shaped in and must bear, there is an old tree growing,

 a great sycamore that is a wondrous healer of itself.